 One of the best reasons to visit in the summer, other than the bears, is the prospect of beluga whales.
-Around 40,000 of them migrate to Hudson Bay’s cool waters in June to breed, before returning to warmer coastal waters in September.
+Around 58,000 of them migrate to Hudson Bay’s cool waters in June to breed, before returning to warmer coastal waters in September.
 Kayaking out on the bay puts you almost within touching distance of these inquisitive creatures.
-You can also snorkel alongside them, if you’re willing to brave the cold water.

 Visiting in the winter season

 In October and November, the biting cold means you need to take plenty of layers and you probably won’t want to spend long outdoors.
 But, with the anticipation of winter in the air, polar bears gather in their 100s along the 160-km (100-mile) coastline between the Nelson and Churchill Rivers.
 They cluster on headlands and capes, the largest concentration of polar bears in the world.
 It’s easy to see up to 30 of them pacing the shore in a day.

 The darker evenings also mean you’re more likely to see the northern lights shimmer across the sky, though sightings are never guaranteed.
 Some lodges offer evening outings to see the spectacle and give you the option to be woken in the night if the lights are showing.